 The program will be administered by the USDA-Farm Service Agency (FSA).
-A link to a video of the payment calculator is available on USDA’s general CFAP page.

 To help inform you of the program requirements and application process, we created a short webinar outlining the three-step process.
 We've also outlined the steps below, and a printable version can be downloaded here.

 STEP #1 – Locate your local FSA service center